plone/buildout.jenkins/README.rst

 **Publish Coberture Coverage Report**
-  Cobertura xml report pattern: ``parts/jenkins-test/coverage.xml`` Other options can stay on their default values
+  Cobertura xml report pattern: ``parts/jenkins-test/coverage.xml`` Other options can stay on their default values.

 **Report Violations**
   Following reports are available for Violations plugin: